hkauhanen/verbal-roots/README.md

 print_monte_carlo()
 ```

+This takes about 2 minutes.

+## Technical note

+The above has been tested on Ubuntu 20.04 LTS running R version 3.6.3.
+Please file an [issue](issues) if you find a bug.

 ## Acknowledgements

 This material is based upon work supported by the National Science Foundation under grant no. BCS-1451765; the Federal Ministry of Education and Research (BMBF) and the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments; The Ella and Georg Ehrnrooth Foundation; and Emil Aaltonen Foundation.